Asymptotic decay and quasinormal frequencies of scalar and Dirac fields around dilaton-de Sitter black holes: Quasinormal modes and asymptotic fall-off

-From time-domain profiles (see figs. 4-6) we see that no asymptotic tails take place at very late times $t/M \sim 500$, but the quasinormal modes govern the decay, which is in concordance with observations made for gravitational and scalar perturbations of the four-dimensional Schwrazschild-de Sitter spacetime in \cite{Konoplya:2024ptj,Konoplya:2022xid}.
-Here we extend this conclusion about the dominance of quasinormal modes at asymptotic times also to the Dirac perturbations and to a charged dilatonic black hole.
+From time-domain profiles { (see figs. \ref{fig:timedomain0}-\ref{fig:timedomaindirac32}) } we see that no asymptotic tails take place at very late times $t/M \sim 500$, but the quasinormal modes govern the decay, which is in concordance with observations made for gravitational and scalar perturbations of the four-dimensional Schwrazschild-de Sitter spacetime in \cite{Konoplya:2024ptj,Konoplya:2022xid}. {Indeed at late times we observe the domination of the purely de Sitter branch of modes both for the scalar (massless and massive) and massless Dirac perturbations, which are shown in examples of time-domain profiles \ref{fig:timedomain0}-\ref{fig:timedomaindirac32}).
+The plots are semi-lograrithmic, so that the exponential decay at asymptotic time is clear and cannot be confused with the power-law tails which takes place in the asymptotically flat space.} {Thus,} here we extend this conclusion about the dominance of quasinormal modes at asymptotic times also to the Dirac perturbations and to a charged dilatonic black hole.